bq/robopad/README.rst

 License
 =======

-GamePad is distributed in terms of GPL license.
+RoboPad is distributed in terms of GPL license.
 See http://www.gnu.org/licenses/ for more details.